Sienci-Labs/Resources/laserbeam/lb-assembly/ytsb-lb-cables-and-connections.md

 <h3><b> Driver → Controller </b></h3>
 This connection allows you to control your laser through the CNC controller.
 The driver uses this PWM signal to turn on/off the laser, as well as adjust the intensity and frequency.

-On one end, plug in the male connector to the driver’s PWM signal input, at the location shown in the photo.
+On one end, plug in the male connector to the driver's PWM signal input, at the location shown in the photo.

 <img class="alignnone size-full wp-image-10833 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/12/pwm-wire.png" alt="" width="960" height="540" />
 <p style="text-align: center;"><i>Connecting PWM signal input to driver</i></p>
 <span style="color: #800000;"><b>The following steps will vary whether you have the LongBoard or the SLB.
 Please read carefully to ensure you complete the proper steps for your controller.</b></span>

-For the <b>LongBoard</b>, plug in one end of the purple cable to the controller, making sure the red wire is seated at the “SpinPWM” and the black wire is seated at “GND.”
+For the <b>LongBoard</b>, plug in one end of the purple cable to the controller, making sure the red wire is seated at the "SpinPWM" and the black wire is seated at "GND."

 <img class="alignnone size-full wp-image-2250" src="https://resources.sienci.com/wp-content/uploads/2021/12/PWM-Signal-Cable-LongMill-Benchtop-CNC-Controller-Connection.jpg" alt="" width="960" height="720" />
 <p style="text-align: center;"><i>Connecting PWM signal input to LongBoard </i></p>
-If your controller is an <b>SLB or SLB-EXT</b>, you will plug in the cable at the “LASER” port.
-Ensure that the red wire cable is seated at the “PW” port and the black wire is seated at the “GD<b>”</b> port.
+If your controller is an <b>SLB or SLB-EXT</b>, you will plug in the cable at the "LASER" port.
+Ensure that the red wire cable is seated at the "PW" port and the black wire is seated at the "GD<b>"</b> port.

 <img class="size-full wp-image-10839 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/12/slb-laser-wiring.jpg" alt="" width="2048" height="1272" />
 <p style="text-align: center;"><i>Side view of SLB with LASER port indicated</i></p>